haseebthedev/yoocha-backend/README.md

 ## Description

-This repo contains code of rocco-chat-server.
+This repo contains code of yoocha-backend.
 This is a homeserver and can be hosted locally.

 ## Installation